Human-Compatible/monorepo/README.md

 We believe that humanity learning to align AI has the potential to help humanity align society.

-We believe that landing safe AGI has the potential to cure cancer, solve climate change, feed the world, and let us explore the stars.
+We believe that humanity landing safe AGI has the potential to cure cancer, solve climate change, feed the world, and let us explore the stars.

 We believe that entrepreneurs and software engineers will be at the helm of AI deployments around the world.